TheWidlarzGroup/react-native-video/README.md

       value: "sub1:English",
     }}
 ```
-Pay attention to the value maching the title from the received textTracks.
+Pay attention to the value matching the title from the received textTracks.

 Platforms: Android ExoPlayer, iOS